orkes-io/docs/docs/getting-started/index.md

 <p>

 #### Pre-requisites: `Docker`
-Run the following command on the Unix, Linux or Mac OSX to download the container and start.
+Run the following command on the Unix, Linux, or Mac OSX to download the container and start.
 ```shell
 curl https://raw.githubusercontent.com/orkes-io/orkes-conductor-community/main/scripts/run_local.sh | sh
 ```